The cholera epidemic of 1832 killed thousands of people in Europe and North America and created mass panic across two continents.

 Astoundingly, when the epidemic struck New York City it prompted as many as 100,000 people, nearly half the city's population, to flee to the countryside.

-The movement of the disease across continents and countries was tracked closely, but how it was transmitted was barely understood.
-And people were understandably terrified by horrific symptoms which afflicted victims seemingly instantly.
+The movement of the disease across continents and countries was tracked closely, yet how it was transmitted was barely understood.
+And people were understandably terrified by horrific symptoms which seemed to afflict victims instantly.

 Someone who woke up healthy could suddenly become violently ill, have their skin turn a ghastly bluish tint, become severely dehydrated, and die within hours.

 It would not be until the late 19th century that scientists knew for certain that cholera was caused by a bacillus carried in water, and that proper sanitation could prevent the spread of the deadly disease.

 Cholera had made its first 19th century appearance in India, in 1817.
 A medical text published in 1858, A Treatise On the Practice of Medicine by George B. Wood, M.D., described how it spread through most of Asia and the Middle East throughout the 1820s.
 By 1830 it was reported in Moscow, and the following year the epidemic had reached Warsaw, Berlin, Hamburg, and the northern reaches of England.